e0xextazy/lct-2024-ner/README.md

 # Discount detector application

-This project is a FastAPI application that uses PyTorch, llama.cpp.
+This project is a FastAPI application that uses ONNX runtime and transformers.
 Below are the instructions to run the application locally in a virtual environment and via Docker.

 ## Prerequisites